“Eat food from the ground, the sea and the sky – and less from the factories”

 I studied nutrition and dietetics for five years at Otago university, where I learnt the science behind food and nutrition, as well as met my husband Carlos.
 I worked as a diabetes dietitian for a few years before the opportunity to enter MasterChef came up.
 With the dream of writing a cookbook in mind (which was one of the prizes), I entered the reality TV cooking show and, after A LOT of sweat and tears, managed to cook my way to the top winning the competition!
 What an amazing feeling that was.

 To cut a long story short, it’s been one hell of a ride since that day and I’ve stayed true to my ‘Nude Food‘ values, championing delicious, (naturally) nutritious, real food.
 My big labour of love has been My Food Bag (launched in 2013).
 Every night My Food Bag helps to solve the “What’s for dinner?” dilemma for thousands of families across New Zealand, putting simple, healthy, delicious dinners on their tables every week.
 It still gives me the warm fuzzies when I get a message from someone saying how much it’s changed their lives – kids eating more vegetables and trying new foods, families eating together around the table more often.

 in 2016 we launched NADIA magazine, a bi-monthly magazine where I share what’s inspiring me when it comes to food, family and life.

-I also dabble a bit in food writing with a weekly column for The Sunday Star Times, and feature on TV as a guest judge on My Kitchen Rules and MasterChef New Zealand and my own cooking show (New Zealand with Nadia Lim) on the Asian Food Channel.
+I’ve also dabbled a bit in food writing with a weekly column for The Sunday Star Times, and have featured on TV as a guest judge on My Kitchen Rules and MasterChef New Zealand and my own cooking show (New Zealand with Nadia Lim) on the Asian Food Channel.

 Happy cooking and eating!